mjoblin/netdumplings/README.md

 is returned from the handler is automatically packaged into a dumpling by `nd-sniff` and sent to `nd-hub`.

+Dumpling chefs can be housed in three places:

+1. Python modules accessible via `PYTHONPATH` (e.g. `module.with.chefs`)
+1. Python modules located under the directory where `nd-sniff` is run from
+1. Standalone Python files (e.g. `/path/to/chefs.py`)

+You tell `nd-sniff` where to find dumpling chefs using the `--chef-module` flag.

 The following dumpling chef creates a dumpling for every DNS lookup.

 ```python